nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 A link-layer address is variously called a **LAN address**, a physical address, or a **MAC address**.

-MAC address is 6 bytes long, giving 248 possible MAC addresses.
+MAC address is 6 bytes long, giving 2^48 possible MAC addresses.
 MAC addresses don't change.

 #### Address Resolution Protocol (ARP)

 Each host and router has a **ARP table** in its memory that keep tracks of hosts IP addresses and MAC addresses.

-If a host wants to send a datagram to a host with an IP address or MAC address, it boradcasts ARP packet to query the receiving host location and perform transmittion.
+If a host wants to send a datagram to a host with an IP address or MAC address, it boradcasts ARP packet to query the receiving host location.
+The destination host receives the ARP packet and replies with its MAC address.

+**Soft state**: information that times out (goes away) unless refreshed.

+ARP is **plug-and-play** since it doesn't need netword administrator's intervention.

 ### 5.4.2 Ethernet